Are you a spiritual person?

 I suggest focusing on the same routine for at least three days, then changing to something else.
 For example, you could choose actions like opening the fridge walking through a doorway, and so on.

-Just be patient and kind with yourself.
+Just be patient and kind to yourself.

 Developing a habit of mindfulness takes time.
 But the reward, living a happier life, is worth it.